 These clever straws promise to add some pizazz to your beverage table.
 Your guests will love using them to sip delicious cocktails or strawberry lemonade.
 If you want to go the extra mile, wrap a colored band around glass bottles to create a cohesive display.

 Build a Glam Photo Booth

 When it comes to a graduation party, the photo booth is always a popular feature.
 This glamorous rose-gold photo booth combines confetti, traditional peachy balloons, and enormous number balloons (spelling out the year of graduation, of course) to give the party a fun glitzy effect.

 11 of 12

 There's a good reason Oh The Places You'll Go is a classic graduation gift.
 Dr. Seuss understands the plight of graduates like no one else.
 This quintessential book makes the perfect party theme for your graduate—both young and old—with colorful cookies, a sea-blue suitcase, and (of course) a globe.

 String Up Your Superlatives

 The classic senior-year superlatives can make fantastic graduation decorations.
-Studio DIY hung Polaroids from balloons and scribbled on superlatives — think, best hair or cutest couple — to create a immersive atmosphere for all of your guests.
+Honor your friends with these balloon awards—think best hair or cutest couple—to create an immersive atmosphere for the party.
 Better yet: have guests vote on who should win which award.